zopefoundation/zope.viewlet/src/zope/viewlet/directives.rst

   ... ''', context=context)
   Traceback (most recent call last):
   ...
-  ZopeXMLConfigurationError: File "<string>", line 3.2-10.8
   ConfigurationError: ('No such file', '...this template is not here')
+      File "<string>", line 3.2-10.8

 Cleanup